Philosophy of motion: Motion only a perception

 Parmenides (born circa 475 BC) and his followers held that motion is only perceived but cannot actually exist.
 He professed that from our human point of view there are two aspects to the study of the universe of which we must be aware, on the one hand how we see it, and on the other how it must really be.
 Motion is a fact from our point of view, but Parmenides argues that as far as things must really be, it is logically impossible that motion could exist as we perceive it.

-Zeno of Elea, a pupil of Parmenides, formulated the Arguments against motion, more commonly referred to as the paradoxes, in order to support his masters theories of the One and of the consequent impossibility of motion at the fundamental level.
+Zeno of Elea, a pupil of Parmenides, formulated the Arguments against motion, more commonly referred to as the paradoxes, in order to support his master's theories of the One and of the consequent impossibility of motion at the fundamental level.
 The rigorous denial of even the possibility of motion forced a more thorough response from philosophers engaged on the same theoretical project.

 This school of thought leaned on the notion of infinite continuous matter, space (and time).